Operation Vigorous

-The convoy and escorts sailed through "Bomb Alley" between Crete and Cyrenaica under attack from Axis bombers, dive-bombers, torpedo-bombers, E-boats and submarines and were then threatened by the sailing of an Italian battlefleet from Taranto.
-The British relied on aircraft and submarines to repel the Italian fleet in the absence of battleships and aircraft carriers but only one heavy cruiser was sunk.
-When the Italian battleships were within 150 nmi the British convoy and escorts were ordered to turn back and wait for the Italians to suffer losses from torpedo-bombers, bombers and submarines but little more damage was inflicted and after several more turns towards and away from Malta, the convoy and escorts returned to Alexandria on 16 June.
-The Battle of Gazala (26 May – 21 June) was being fought in Libya during Operation Julius and beginning on 14 June, the British defeat forced the Eighth Army to withdraw eastwards, losing landing grounds from which aircraft could provide air cover for Convoy MW 11.
+The convoy and escorts sailed through "Bomb Alley" between Crete and Cyrenaica under attack from Axis bombers, dive-bombers, torpedo-bombers, E-boats and submarines and were then threatened by the sailing of the Italian battlefleet from Taranto.
+The British relied on aircraft and submarines to repel the Italian fleet but only one heavy cruiser was sunk.
+When the Italian battleships were within 150 nmi the British convoy and escorts turned back while the Italians suffered losses from torpedo-bombers, bombers and submarines but little more damage was inflicted and after several more turns towards and away from Malta, the convoy and escorts returned to Alexandria on 16 June.
+The Eighth Army lost the Battle of Gazala (26 May – 21 June) and abandoned landing grounds that air cover for Convoy MW 11 came from.

-Operation Julius and the subsidiary Operation Vigorous were failures; only two merchant ships from Operation Harpoon, the simultaneous convoy from Gibraltar, reached Malta to deliver supplies.
-In the absence of air cover and the suppression of Axis air power lining the routes to Malta, the central Mediterranean had been closed to British ships.
-Malta could not be revived as an offensive base and to provide some aviation fuel for the defending fighters, the British resorted to the expedient of running supplies through the blockade by submarine.
-No more convoys were attempted from the eastern Mediterranean until the Eighth Army conquered Libya.
-More Spitfires were delivered to Malta during July and increasing losses forced the Luftwaffe and Regia Aeronautica to reduce the tempo of operations.
-A limited return to offensive operations was made against Axis convoys to Libya and Operation Pedestal in August delivered four merchant ships and an oil tanker from Gibraltar, which further revived Malta as an offensive base, despite the loss of most of the convoy and many naval ships.
+Operation Julius and Operation Vigorous failed, only two merchant ships from Harpoon reaching Malta.
+Without air cover, the central Mediterranean was closed to the British.
+Malta could not be revived as an offensive base and the British resorted submarines to deliver aviation fuel.
+No convoys ran from the eastern Mediterranean until Libya was re-conquered.
+More Spitfires were delivered to Malta in July and losses reduced the tempo of operations by the Luftwaffe and Regia Aeronautica.
+Offensive operations against Axis convoys to Libya began and Operation Pedestal in August delivered four merchant ships and an oil tanker from Gibraltar, further reviving Malta as an offensive base.